gmcln-rct/swimeo/README.md

 <h3>Video Likes</h3>

-To integrate Likes into the video page, we integrated video Like actions into the Video Reducer, which helped to maintain a normalized Redux state.
+To integrate Likes into the video page, we integrated the Remove Like action into the Video Reducer, which helped to maintain a normalized Redux state.

 ```javascript
 const videosReducer = (state = {}, action) => {